frame-lang/frame_transpiler/docs/index.rst

     |msg|  ^ // Simplest event handler

-|turnOn| --
 Event handlers contain the behavior of the system.
 Currently the only behavior the event handlers above have are to transiton between the states.
-Frame transitions use the transition operator '->' and reference the state to transition into.
+Frame transitions use the transition operator '->' and reference the state the machine will transition to.

 .. code-block::
     :caption: Transitions